eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part2/2-03 Options.md

 Could use design patterns: strategy pattern, observer pattern, singleton pattern (for randomness?)?

+choice of algorithms?
+single state methods in; simulated annealing, tabu search, iterated local search population based; cuckoo search, genetic algorithm number of iterations how to model the problem

 **For Comparison**

 I have access to other alignment tools for comparison against my own tool: